 The whole notional value of your open position is used.
 For example, if the total worth of your position is 1 BTC, but your margin is only 0.1 BTC of that (using x10 leverage), you will pay the funding on the whole amount, and not on 0.1 BTC only.

-Bitmex.com perpetual swap contract is an inverse futures contract which has no expiry date.
+Bitmex.com perpetual swap contract is an inverse futures contract that has no expiry date.
 The anchoring of the contract price to the index price achieved with the interest payments exchanged between long and short positions.
 These payments incentivise traders to open or close positions which converge the futures price towards the index.
-These payments are transferred directly between counterparts, and bitmex.com doesn’t charge any extra fees.
+The payments are transferred directly between counterparties, and bitmex.com doesn’t charge any extra fees.